necoline/portfolio/content/time-series/story/developmentseed/index.md

 ---
 title: Development Seed
-startdate: "09/2019"
+startdate: "2019-09-02"
 enddate: ""
-description: "Assesses user needs, technical challenges and client goals to create product road maps and technical implementation plans."
+description: "Assesses user needs, technical challenges and client goals to create product road maps and technical implementation plans"
 ---

 At the conclusion of the RISE contract, I joined Development Seed as a frontend engineer.
 Here I created geospatial data products for organizations like IFRC, NASA and Microsoft.
 About a year into the job, I entered into the role of team lead where I facilitated improvements to our development practices and mentored team members.